 Does laundry stripping work?

 Laundry stripping is effective because of its chemical solution of Borax, powdered detergent and washing soda along with extra hot water.
 This method will indeed break down build-up on clothes, but it could also leach out dye and naturally-occurring oils in fabric.
 Always check your item’s care tag before using this method to make sure it can handle a hot water soak.
+Learn to decode laundry symbols.

 Much of what you see floating in the water while stripping laundry is leftover detergent and fabric softener which build up on fibers over time and may cause dirt to stick to the fabric as well.
 It's easy to use too much laundry detergent or fabric softener and build-up can be avoided by simply adding less.